eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 This will be the only time we use this expensive operation.

-And, just like before, we can use the previous accumulated products to pull apart the components our inverted accumulated product.
+And, just like before, we can use the previous accumulated products to pull apart the components of our inverted accumulated product.

 <p style="text-align: center">